 THE BEST VALUE CARBON WHEELSET

-If you’re looking for a carbon wheelset at a budget price, the Bontrager Aeolus Pro 37, Zipp 303 S, and Elitewheels Drive 50D are the best value carbon wheelsets from over a dozen we’ve tested.
+If you’re looking for a carbon wheelset at a budget price, the Zipp 303 S and Elitewheels Drive 50D II are the best value carbon wheelsets among the over a dozen we’ve tested in recent years.

 TL;DR (click for more)

-• The Zipp 303 S is the best value carbon wheelset for cyclists committed to the benefits of riding tubeless, hookless tires.
-It is available here, herehere, and here from stores I recommend for their competitive prices and high customer satisfaction ratings.
+- The Zipp 303 S is the best value carbon wheelset for cyclists committed to the benefits of riding tubeless, hookless tires.
+It is available here, here, here, here, and here from stores I recommend for their competitive prices and high customer satisfaction ratings.

-• The Elitewheels Drive 50D wheelset is the best climber in this category and a very capable all-around wheelset.
-It’s available here, and you’ll get a 15% discount off of its already competitive price with the code ITKCycling.
+- The Elitewheels Drive 50D II wheelset is the best climber in this category and a very capable all-around wheelset with hooked rims.
+It’s available here, and you’ll get 15% off with the code ITKCycling.

-• One chart and a complete set of reviews show how these three wheelsets compare to other value carbon wheelsets from Hunt, Scribe, Light Bicycle, Yoeleo, Shimano, ENVE, and Roval on price, performance, and specs.
+- One chart and a complete set of reviews show how these wheelsets compare to other value carbon wheelsets from Light Bicycle, Shimano, and Roval on price, performance, and specs.

-• While these wheelsets cost less, their performance doesn’t equal that of higher-priced carbon wheelsets on the most important riding characteristics.
+- While these wheelsets cost less, their performance doesn’t equal that of higher-priced carbon wheelsets in the most important riding characteristics.

 THE BEST CARBON ROAD BIKE WHEELS